hkejigu/enketo-xpathjs/README.md

 Take a look at some [working examples](http://www.pokret.org/xpathjs/examples/) to get a better idea of how to use XPathJS.

 Note that JavaRosa [deviates from the XPath spec in a few ways](http://https://bitbucket.org/javarosa/javarosa/wiki/XFormDeviations).
 Since these deviations deal with core XPath 1.0 functions, and will eventually be rectified, no workarounds have been introduced in this fork to mimic the deviated behaviour.
-(FYI, I may provide some temporary workarounds in Enketo by adjusting the expressions before sending them to this processor.)
+(Enketo includes a workaround for issue #3 in the linked doc that adjusts an expression before sending it to the XPath evaluator, so it can easily be removed in the future and the Evaluator stays 'pure'.)

 I strongly recommend for you to take a look at the [**CAVEATS**](https://github.com/andrejpavlovic/xpathjs/blob/master/CAVEATS.md) document to get a better understanding of XPathJS limitations.